-The mission of the Global Knowledge Network is to steward an association of UA Alumni, partner institutions and affiliates abroad and to foster bonds between international alumni, students, faculty, researchers and friends of the UA in order to develop the UA as a preferred partner and a preferred place for leading research, developing top-level students, and executing innovative collaborations.
+The mission of the UA Global Partnership Network is to steward an association of UA Alumni, partner institutions and affiliates abroad and to foster bonds between international alumni, students, faculty, researchers and friends of the UA in order to develop the UA as a preferred partner and a preferred place for leading research, developing top-level students, and executing innovative collaborations.

 Azhar Abdul-Salam, a UA journalism and communication alumnus from Singapore, just finished a 10-day visit to Tucson, where he met with students and professors and shared his experience working in sports journalism.